google/gumbo-parser/README.md

 * Support for encodings other than UTF-8.
 For the most part, client code can convert the input stream to UTF-8 text using another library before processing.
-* Security.
-Gumbo was initially designed for a product that worked with trusted input files only.
-We're working to harden this and make sure that it behaves as expected even on malicious input, but for now, Gumbo should only be run on trusted input or within a sandbox.
+* Mutability.
+Gumbo is intentionally designed to turn an HTML document into a parse tree, and free that parse tree all at once.
+It's not designed to persistently store nodes or subtrees outside of the parse tree, or to perform arbitrary DOM mutations within your program.
+If you need this functionality, we recommend translating the Gumbo parse tree into a mutable DOM representation more suited for the particular needs of your program before operating on it.
 * C89 support.
 Most major compilers support C99 by now; the major exception (Microsoft Visual Studio) should be able to compile this in C++ mode with relatively few changes.
 (Bug reports welcome.)
+* ~~Security.
+Gumbo was initially designed for a product that worked with trusted input files only.
+We're working to harden this and make sure that it behaves as expected even on malicious input, but for now, Gumbo should only be run on trusted input or within a sandbox.~~ Gumbo underwent a number of security fixes and passed Google's security review as of version 0.9.1.

 Wishlist (aka "We couldn't get these into the original release, but are hoping to add them soon"):

-* Support for recent HTML5 spec changes to support the template tag.
-* Support for fragment parsing.
 * Full-featured error reporting.
-* Bindings in other languages.
+* Additional performance improvements.
+* DOM wrapper library/libraries (possibly within other language bindings)
+* Query libraries, to extract information from parse trees using CSS or XPATH.

 Installation
 ============